DATE POSTED: Updated on May 24, 2023

 SALARY: $9,519 per month at 1.0 FTE | SR23 | BU09

-The OR department provides nursing services for all surgical procedures; provides a sterile and sanitary environment for the performance of surgical operations; provides proper control so that preoperative requisites of the hospital and Medical Staff are properly carried out; and ensures that necessary equipment, instruments, and drugs are available to the surgeon.
+The Surgery/OR department provides nursing services for all surgical procedures; provides a sterile and sanitary environment for the performance of surgical operations; provides proper control so that preoperative requisites of the hospital and Medical Staff are properly carried out; and ensures that necessary equipment, instruments, and drugs are available to the surgeon.

 JOB FUNCTIONS: The Registered Professional Nurse (RPN) V (Unit Nurse Manager) is responsible to assume 24-hour accountability for the management and direction of the Surgery/Operating Room Nursing Services to ensure the provision of optimal care for patients addressing the individualized age-appropriate care needs of patients.
-This position is responsible to assure the assessing and evaluating the patients’ immediate and long-term needs in an appropriate and professional manner and developing and implementing care plans based on those needs.
+This position is responsible for assure the assessing and evaluating the patients’ immediate and long-term needs in an appropriate and professional manner and developing and implementing care plans based on those needs.
 The incumbent must be able to carry out nursing procedures, as well as delegate to staff those techniques requiring a high degree of skill and current knowledge.
 This position reports to the Assistant Director of Nursing, position no. 59040, or its designee.

 Candidates must be able to work rotating shifts, including extended hours, evenings, weekends, and holidays.
 Services are provided 24/7.